 - 1. All waste oil and solid and hazardous waste shall be properly disposed of in accordance with the rules and regulations of the Bureau of Land and Waste Management of SCDHEC. - 2.
-The on-site landfill will receive material in accordance with the Solid Waste Class 3 Landfill Permit LF3-00007, which includes CCR material from wastewater surface impoundments and sludge from wastewater treatment systems. - 3.
+The on-site landfill will receive material in accordance with the Solid Waste Class 3 Landfill Permit LF3-00042, which includes CCR material from wastewater surface impoundments and sludge from wastewater treatment systems. - 3.
 The permittee shall receive approval from the Solid Waste Permitting and Monitoring Section prior to sending any CCR material reclaimed from wastewater surface impoundments to a new landfill that has not previously received the material for disposal, unless the receiving facility approves the material for disposal in accordance with their approved Solid Waste Assessment and Implementation Plan (SWAIP), or a new beneficial reuse project. - 4.
 The permittee shall receive approval from the Industrial Wastewater Permitting Section prior to sending any CCR material reclaimed from wastewater surface impoundments to a facility that has not been previously approved to receive the material for disposal, or beneficial reuse. - 5.
-Sanitary sludge shall be disposed of at the Berkeley County Water and Sanitation Authority's (BCW&SA) Treatment Plant (SC0035032) in accordance with the agreement/approval letter from BCW&SA. - 6.
 Written approval from the Department must be obtained prior to disposal of other sludges or use of other sludge disposal methods.